RobertTaylor94/DiscordBotPython/README.md

 /supplies -- show a list of food and drink supplies onboard the ship

 /update_supplies -- allows all users to update the ship supplies

-## Currently working on...

-- Custom roles of type 'other' cannot be rolled right now
-- Adding ability to add extra bonuses to custom rolls